 - A. Underweight animals will not be eligible for the Ultrasound Evaluation Contest. - B. Only one market lamb ultrasound evaluation per Junior Division Exhibitor will be paid for by the Douglas County Fair Board for the contest.
-Other market lambs may be entered in the contest by the Exhibitor paying the ultrasound evaluation entry fee of \$5 per animal at the time of the ultrasound/weigh-in. - C. The ultrasound evaluation will be conducted immediately following weigh-in. - D. Ultrasound evaluation and judging will be conducted by an organization designated by the Douglas County Fair & Rodeo Management. - E. Classes: - 1.
-Industry Standard Class: (≥135# live weight); Champion and Reserve Champion, Ribbons will be awarded in 3rd thru 6th place only. - 2.
-All others (<135# live weight); Ribbons will be awarded in 1st thru 6th place only.
+Other market lambs may be entered in the contest by

+- the Exhibitor paying the ultrasound evaluation entry fee of \$5 per animal at the time of the ultrasound/weigh-in. - C. The ultrasound evaluation will be conducted immediately following weigh-in. - D. Ultrasound evaluation and judging will be conducted by an organization designated by the Douglas County Fair & Rodeo Management. - E. Classes: - 1.
+Industry Standard Class: (135 pounds and above live weight); Champion and Reserve Champion, Ribbons will be awarded in 3rd thru 6th place only. - 2.
+All others (134 pounds and below live weight); Ribbons will be awarded in 1st thru 6th place only.